IBM-Bluemix-Docs/mobilefoundation/basic_authentication.md

 copyright:
   years: 2018, 2019
-lastupdated: "2019-06-10"
+lastupdated: "2019-11-15"

 keywords: security, basic authentication, protecting resources, tokens, scopemapping

 subcollection:  mobilefoundation

 ---

+{:external: target="_blank" .external}
 {:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
-{:tip: .tip}
+{:codeblock: .codeblock}
 {:pre: .pre}
-{:codeblock: .codeblock}
 {:screen: .screen}
+{:tsSymptoms: .tsSymptoms}
+{:tsCauses: .tsCauses}
+{:tsResolve: .tsResolve}
+{:tip: .tip}
+{:important: .important}
 {:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
+{:download: .download}
+{:java: .ph data-hd-programlang='java'}
+{:ruby: .ph data-hd-programlang='ruby'}
+{:c#: .ph data-hd-programlang='c#'}
+{:objectc: .ph data-hd-programlang='Objective C'}
+{:python: .ph data-hd-programlang='python'}
+{:javascript: .ph data-hd-programlang='javascript'}
+{:php: .ph data-hd-programlang='PHP'}
+{:swift: .ph data-hd-programlang='swift'}
+{:reactnative: .ph data-hd-programlang='React Native'}
+{:csharp: .ph data-hd-programlang='csharp'}
+{:ios: .ph data-hd-programlang='iOS'}
+{:android: .ph data-hd-programlang='Android'}
+{:cordova: .ph data-hd-programlang='Cordova'}
+{:xml: .ph data-hd-programlang='xml'}

 # Authentication and Security
 {: #basic_authentication}

-The MobileFirst security framework is based on the [OAuth 2.0](http://oauth.net/) protocol.
+The {{site.data.keyword.mobilefoundation_short}} security framework is based on the [OAuth 2.0](http://oauth.net/) protocol.
 According to this protocol, a resource can be protected by a **scope** that defines the required permissions for accessing the resource.
 To access a protected resource, the client must provide a matching **access token**, which encapsulates the scope of the authorization that is granted to the client.

 The OAuth protocol separates the roles of the authorization server and the resource server on which the resource is hosted.

 * The authorization server manages the client authorization and token generation.
 * The resource server uses the authorization server to validate the access token that is provided by the client, and ensure that it matches the protecting scope of the requested resource.

 The security framework is built around an authorization server that implements the OAuth protocol, and exposes the OAuth endpoints with which the client interacts to obtain access tokens.
 The security framework provides the building blocks for implementing a custom authorization logic over the authorization server and the underlying OAuth protocol.
-By default, MobileFirst Server functions also as the **authorization server**.
-However, you can configure an IBM WebSphere DataPower appliance to act as the authorization server and interact with MobileFirst Server.
+By default, {{site.data.keyword.mobilefoundation_short}} Server functions also as the **authorization server**.
+However, you can configure an IBM WebSphere DataPower appliance to act as the authorization server and interact with {{site.data.keyword.mobilefoundation_short}} Server.

-The client application can then use these tokens to access resources on a **resource server**, which can be either the MobileFirst Server itself or an external server.
+The client application can then use these tokens to access resources on a **resource server**, which can be either the {{site.data.keyword.mobilefoundation_short}} Server itself or an external server.
 The resource server checks the validity of the token to make sure that the client can be granted access to the requested resource.
-The separation between resource server and authorization server enforces security on resources that are running outside MobileFirst Server.
+The separation between resource server and authorization server enforces security on resources that are running outside {{site.data.keyword.mobilefoundation_short}} Server.

 Application developers protect access to their resources by defining the required scope for each protected resource, and implementing security checks and challenge handlers.
 The server-side security framework and the client-side API handle the OAuth message exchange and the interaction with the authorization server transparently, allowing developers to focus only on the authorization logic.